czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

   - Bidirectional Search

     - Run 2 simultaneous searches, one forward from the initial state and one backward from the goal
-      - Hope the searches meet in themiddle
+      - Hope the searches meet in the middle
     - Replaces the goal test with a check to see whether the frontiers of the two searches interact
       - The first solution found may not be optimal, even if the searches are both breadth-first
       - Check done when each node is generated/selected with a hash table